jordam/Portify.JS/README.md

 2. Click the bookmark twice.
 Follow the instructions on the page to get your oauth token.

+### Features
++ Transfer your spotify playlists to google music
++ Transfer others spotify playlists to google music
++ Transfer your google music playlists to spotify
++ Export your google music playlists to a csv file (so you can import into other stuff)
++ Bulk delete google music playlists that contain a string or a prefix

 ### Notes

 Portify.JS has been confirmed to work in Chrome, Firefox, and IE (at on point).
 It should work on most browsers, but try chrome if its not working for you.